Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Opportunities and Challenges

 We now summarize the opportunities and challenges.
-For conventional full Trotterization, the error at each step is relatively high, leading to a high Trotter step count while implementing the circuit of the exponentially of individual Hamiltonian terms is easy.
-On the other hand, the partial Trotterization by partitioning the Hamiltonian terms will reduce the error and thus yield a low Trotter step count while the lack of efficient unitary decomposition methods may yield high gate count.
-Overall, our objective is to use the partial Trotterization with a new term partitioning method and a new unitary decomposition method for the exponential of many Hamiltonian terms, achieving low Trotterization step count and low gate count in unitary decomposition simultaneously.
+For conventional full Trotterization, the error at each step is relatively high, leading to a high Trotter step count while implementing the circuit of the exponential of individual Hamiltonian terms is easy.
+On the other hand, implementing partial Trotterization by partitioning the Hamiltonian terms will reduce the error and thus yield a low Trotter step count while the lack of efficient unitary decomposition methods may negate gates saved through less steps.
+Overall, our objective is to use partial Trotterization with a new term partitioning method and a new unitary decomposition method for the exponential of many Hamiltonian terms, achieving low Trotterization step count and low gate count in unitary decomposition simultaneously.